architecture-building-systems/CityEnergyAnalyst/docs/output_methods.rst

     ``LT_yr``, lifetime of assembly
     ``O&M_%``, operation and maintanence cost factor (fraction of the investment cost) ``reference``, reference
-    ``scale``, whether the all in one system is used at the building, or the district scale
+    ``scale``, whether the all in one system is used at the building or the district scale